 Title: Retired Corn Farmer

-An 11th generation American farmer, Ron Alverson is thrilled to partner with the Great Plains Institute (GPI) on moving forward a fuels- and technology-neutral, GREET-informed, clean fuels policy for the economies and livelihoods of the Midwestern United States.
+An 6th generation American farmer, Ron Alverson is thrilled to partner with the Great Plains Institute (GPI) to move forward a fuels- and technology-neutral, GREET-informed, clean fuels policy for the economies and livelihoods of the Midwestern United States.

 Ron was introduced to GPI in 2018 when the American Coalition of for Ethanol (ACE) published The Case for Properly Valuing the Low Carbon Benefits of Corn Ethanol.
 This paper caught the attention of Brendan Jordan, GPI vice president of transportation and fuels, as he was developing GPI’s strategy to widely scale clean fuels adoption in the US.
 ACE’s white paper includes a case study of the Alverson family’s three-decades-long investment to reduce their farm’s carbon footprint.
 Given his background, Ron became a natural participant in GPI’s multi-industry clean fuels advocacy.